Measuring Emotional Intelligence in Admissions

 Enhanced Fieldwork Experience and OT Services for the Homeless Population

-Principle Investigator: Dr. Emily Raphael-Greenfield, EdD, OTR, FAOTA and Dr. Sharon A. Gutman, PhD, OTR, FAOTA
+Principle Investigator: Emily Raphael-Greenfield, EdD, OTR/L, FAOTA and Sharon A. Gutman, PhD, OTR, FAOTA

 For many years, graduate CUOT students have been placed at the Fort Washington Men’s Shelter for both Level 1 and Level 2 fieldwork experiences.
 The second year for this contract will provide year-round enhanced occupational therapy services, occupational therapy supervisory input, and service scholarships to selected students.
 The enhanced services includes the implementation of the SMART Program, a multi-modal, interactive skill-building program targeting living skills necessary for the transition from the shelter to apartment living; increased attention to substance use services and psychoeducation; and additional OT interventions.

 Funded by the Project Renewal Agency, 2015 – 2017

 Through Your Professor’s Eyes: Using Google Glass to Enhance Healthcare Education

 To enhance healthcare education, to determine students and instructors perspectives on the strengths and limitations of using Google Glass in the classroom setting, and to determine if Google Glass improves student performance in the classroom.

 Funded by Virginia Apgar Academy of Medical Educators, 2014 – 2016

 Co-Investigator: Phyllis Simon, MS, OTR, with Jeffrey Kwong, DNP, ANP-BC (PI)